 But in 1967 he experienced possibly the worst moment in his career when Apollo 1 caught fire in a launchpad test on 27 January and killed its crew of three.
 Webb was vilified both in the press and in government, and he took much of the flak for the tragedy.
 Perhaps on purpose, he directed much of the criticism from NASA onto himself.

 When President Johnson told Webb that he would not stand in the presidential election of 1968, Webb made the decision to also step aside and let a new Administrator come in under a new president.
 He left his position on 7 October 1968, just over two months before Apollo 8 would launch and take the first humans to the Moon, the culmination of a project Webb had fought so valiantly for on Capitol Hill.
 Webb would remain in Washington DC, working on several advisory boards, before his death on 27 March 1992.

 He left NASA in a strong position that enabled them to carry out six successful manned missions to the lunar surface and, today, it remains as arguably the world’s greatest space agency.
-In October 2018 NASA’s James Webb Space Telescope will launch, almost exactly 50 years after Webb left the agency, a lasting legacy to the man who gave NASA the foundations on which it could lead the world’s efforts to explore and understand the cosmos.
+In March 2021 NASA’s James Webb Space Telescope will launch, over 50 years after Webb left the agency, a lasting legacy to the man who gave NASA the foundations on which it could lead the world’s efforts to explore and understand the cosmos.